Holly Williams (journalist): Career

 After her internship, Williams began doing her own camera work, and covered the 2008 Summer Olympics in China.
 This led to her being hired for her first job as a correspondent and she spent 12 years in China, becoming fluent in Chinese.
 She worked for BBC News, CNN, and Sky News.

 Williams next worked as a war correspondent in conflict areas in Iraq, Yemen, Pakistan, Afghanistan, Gaza, Syria and Libya.
-She also reported from the conflict area in the Donbass region of Ukraine in the trenches in the line of separation from pro-Russian rebels.
+She also reported from the conflict area in the Donbas region of Ukraine in the trenches in the line of separation from pro-Russian rebels.

 Williams was hired by CBS in October 2012.
 She then studied Turkish when she was a correspondent in Turkey.

 On 21 August 2015, the New York Times included Williams in an article about leading female war correspondents.
 Elle magazine profiled Williams and several other women in a March 2016 article on female correspondents at CBS.

 On 12 March 2017, 60 Minutes broadcast two segments Williams produced centered around a series of interviews she conducted with Mohamedou Slahi.
 Slahi was one of the few individuals held in Guantanamo that American officials explicitly acknowledge torturing.
 CBS News described the interviews as Slahi's first television interviews since his repatriation.
 Williams traveled to Mauritania for those interviews.

-In 2022 Williams went back to Ukraine and began filing stories on the Russo-Ukrainian crisis.
-She visited eastern Ukraine to report on the war zone, where she was accompanied by Ukrainian President Volodymyr Zelensky.
+In 2021 Williams went back to Ukraine and began filming stories on the Russo-Ukrainian war.
+She visited eastern Ukraine to report on the war zone, where she was accompanied by Ukrainian President Volodymyr Zelenskyy.